American Airlines Flight 383 (2016)

-American Airlines Flight 383 was a scheduled passenger flight from Chicago to Miami, which caught fire on the runway at Chicago O’Hare on October 28, 2016.
-The crew aborted their takeoff, evacuating everyone on board, of whom 21 were injured.
-The plane was a write-off.
+American Airlines Flight 383 was a scheduled domestic passenger flight from O'Hare International Airport in Chicago, Illinois to Miami International Airport.
+On October 28, 2016, the Boeing 767-300ER operating the flight suffered an uncontained engine failure during takeoff that ignited a fire.
+The crew rejected the takeoff and evacuated everyone on board, with 21 occupants being injured—there were no fatalities.
+The aircraft was damaged beyond repair, making this accident the 17th hull loss of a Boeing 767.

-The incident was caused by the rupture of a disk in the starboard engine, with one fragment piercing the fuel tank in the wing.
-The investigation revealed the need for more stringent directives for ultrasonic inspection of engines.
+The accident was caused by the rupture of a disk in the starboard engine, with one fragment piercing the fuel tank in the wing.
+The investigation revealed the need for more stringent directives for ultrasonic inspection of engine components.

-Incident
+Accident

-On October 28, 2016, the Boeing 767-300ER operating the flight (registered N345AN) was accelerating for takeoff down Chicago O'Hare's runway 28R when the aircraft's right engine suffered an uncontained failure that led to a severe fire.
+On October 28, 2016, the Boeing 767-300ER operating the flight (registered N345AN) was accelerating for takeoff on runway 28R when the aircraft's right engine suffered an uncontained failure that led to a severe fire.
 The crew managed to abort the takeoff and evacuate everyone on board, while emergency services extinguished the fire.
 Twenty-one people were injured, and the aircraft was substantially damaged, written off, and stored.

-The right engine had suffered a sudden rupture of the stage 2 disk operating at takeoff power.
+The right engine had suffered a sudden rupture of the stage-2 disk while operating at takeoff power.
 The disk separated into two pieces, the smaller of which pierced the wing's fuel tank and then flew 2935 ft, falling through the roof of a United Parcel Service (UPS) facility and coming to rest on the building's floor.
 No one was injured in the UPS building.

-The investigation revealed the need for more stringent airworthiness directives for ultrasonic inspection of engines.
+Background

-Aircraft and crew
+Aircraft

-The aircraft, a thirteen-year-old Boeing 767-323(ER) powered by two General Electric CF6-80C2B6 engines, registration number N345AN, was delivered to American in 2003.
+The aircraft, a 13-year-old Boeing 767-323(ER) powered by two General Electric CF6-80C2B6 engines, registration number N345AN, was delivered to American Airlines in 2003.

+Crew

-The captain was 61-year-old Anthony Paul Kochenash.
+In command was 61-year-old Captain Anthony Kochenash.
 He had been flying with American Airlines since May 2001 and previously flown with TWA from January 1986 to April 2001.
-Kochenash also served with U.S. Navy from May 1976 to December 1985 as a veteran of The Iran–Iraq War.
+Kochenash also served with the United States Air Force from May 1978 to October 1985, flying both the Boeing KC-135 and the CT-39.
 He had 17,400 flight hours, including 4,000 hours on the Boeing 767.
-The first officer was 57-year-old David Travis Ditzel.
-Like the captain, he had also been working for American Airlines since May 2001 and previously flown with TWA from December 1995 to April 2001.
+His co-pilot was 57-year-old First Officer David Ditzel.
+Like the captain, he had also been working for American Airlines since May 2001 and had previously flown with TWA from December 1995 to April 2001.
 He had 22,000 flight hours, with 1,600 of them on the Boeing 767.